zziger/coreclr-module/docs/articles/client.md

 > C# client-side module cannot be used in production yet.<br>
 > The module **is still in development**, and can be released regardless of alt:V updates.<br>

-Until the C# client-side module is publicly released in order to use it you need to:
+Until the C# client-side module is publicly released, in order to use it, you need to have sandboxing disabled.
+To achieve this, add `disableRestrictedSandbox: true` to your altv.cfg.
-* Have debug enabled (`debug: true` in altv.cfg)
-* Have sandboxing disabled (`disableRestrictedSandbox: true` in altv.cfg)

 > [!CAUTION]
 > Beware that disabled sandboxing gives server a full access to your personal data.<br>